 It’s also critical that you pay attention and are very careful at all road intersections.
 Vehicles have the right of way at all times.
 We will try to have run officials at the busiest road intersections.

-CHECK IN: Packet pickup and late registration will be from 5:00 p.m. to 7:00 p.m.
+CHECK IN: Packet pickup for ALL races will be from 5:00 p.m. to 7:00 p.m.
 Friday October 20.
 BAYFRONT FESTIVAL PARK downtown Duluth, MN.
 If you cannot make the packet pick up on Friday night, you can pick up your packet on Saturday morning before your race.

 Late registrants will have no guarantee of finishers award or shirt the day of the race.

 Race course briefing will occur 15 minutes before each race.
 Arrive at the start line early for the briefing.
 Races will start on time.